Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Main Method

+where $x_{i_j}$ means the $i_j$-th row of $\brm{X}_{(3)}$. (\ref{fac-a}) also means that the $j$-th slices of $\A$ (i.e., $\A(:,:,j)$) is the $i_j$-th slices of $\X$ (i.e., $\X(:,:,i_j))$.
+In this way, we derive a low-rank factorization of $\X$ with an image-like $\A$ and a non-trivial coefficient $E$. $\X$ can be seen as lying in the subspace spanned by $\A$.
+The coefficient matrix $E$ mainly preserves the spectral information of $\X$.
+Given $\A$, $E$ can be estimated by

-However, for the pansharpening task, only LRMS and PAN images are observed, and we do not have access to HRMS image $\X$ directly, which causes a problem to perform low-rank factorization by Eq. (\ref{subspace-represent}).
-Luckily, by carefully analysing Eq. (\ref{spectral-constraint}), we find that since the downsampling and blurring operators are linear, the LRMS image and HRMS image actually share the same coefficient matrix:
+For the pansharpening task, only the LRHS image $\Y$ and the PAN image $P$ are observed.
+We do not have access to the HRHS image $\X$ directly.
+However, we find that $\Y$ and $\X$ share the same coefficient matrix:

+The above relationship is based on the assumption that the downsampling and blurring operators are linear, which generally holds.
+Looking closer to $\tilde{\A} = \Down(\Blur(\A))$, this means that $\tilde{\A}$ can be derived by bluring and downsampling $\A$.
+Since $\A$ is composed of slices of $\X$, $\tilde{\A}$ is exactly composed of slice of $\tilde{Y}$ with the same index $(i_1,...,i_s)$ as in (\ref{fac-a}).
+That is